RingCentral has been a major player in the VoIP space since the 1990s — but its pricing isn’t as straightforward as it seems.

 Here are a few more reasons to consider RingCentral alternatives:

-You can use RingCentral to set up shared phone numbers, allowing your team to share calls and contacts.
-But there’s no way to split responsibility for incoming texts, so you need to allocate the work to a single team member.
+You can use RingCentral to set up shared phone numbers for calling, allowing your team to split responsibility for answering the phone.
+But there’s no way to share responsibility for incoming texts, which impacts how much your team can collaborate.

 You also won’t find many texting automation tools with RingCentral — at least not out of the box.
 You may need to hire a developer to use RingCentral Automator or upgrade your plan to access third-party integrations.